The latest Node.js Tracer supports versions

 Instrument your application

-If you are collecting traces from a Kubernetes application, as an alternative to the following instructions, you can inject the tracing library into your application using the Cluster Agent Admission Controller.
-Read Injecting Libraries Using Admission Controller
+If you are collecting traces from a Kubernetes application, or from an application on a Linux host or container, as an alternative to the following instructions, you can inject the tracing library into your application.
+Read Injecting Libraries

 After the Agent is installed, follow these steps to add the Datadog tracing library to your Node.js applications: